coopermaa/awesome-sinatra/README.md

 ## Frameworks inspired by Sinatra

+* [Gin](https://github.com/jcasts/gin) - A small Ruby web framework, built on Rack, which borrows from Sinatra expressiveness, and targets larger applications.
 * [Hobbit](https://github.com/patriciomacadden/hobbit) - A minimalistic microframework built on top of Rack (thanks to `Rack::Builder`).
    Hobbit is a DSL inspired by Sinatra. (~ 150 LOC).
 * [Sin](https://github.com/raggi/sin) - A multi-app web-app DSL derived from Sinatra, riding on rack.